Physics-50/Module-2/docs/week1.md

 + An estimate of the speed of sound with uncertainty, based on your preliminary data.

 + A summary of what you learned from your preliminary exploration of sources of uncertainty.
+The assignment on Gradescope has specific instructions for what to report from this exploration.

 ----------------